Skip to main content

 Bill Summary

 Current law requires the department of corrections (department) to assess a copayment for inmate-initiated visits to providers of medical, dental, mental health, and optometric care services.
 Current law permits a waiver or reduction of the copayment under a range of circumstances.
 The department's current administrative regulations assess fees when an inmate fails to attend or refuses a scheduled health-care appointment.
-The bill eliminates the copayment and prohibits the department from assessing a fee when an inmate fails to attend or refuses a health-care appointment.
+The act eliminates the copayment and prohibits the department from assessing a fee when an inmate fails to attend or refuses a health-care appointment.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)

 Status